 9. Web Browsers & Devices

-Web Theoria makes every effort to ensure websites are developed to be viewed by most visitors.
-Websites are developed to work with the most popular current browsers (e.g. Firefox, Internet Explorer, Safari, Google Chrome, Edge, Opera, etc.).
+Web Theoria makes every effort to ensure websites are designed and developed to be viewed by most visitors and to work with the most popular current browsers (e.g. Firefox, Internet Explorer, Safari, Google Chrome, Edge, Opera, etc.).
 The Client agrees that Web Theoria cannot guarantee correct functionality with all browser software across different operating systems, display sizes and device types.
-Web Theoria cannot accept responsibility for web pages that do not display acceptably in new versions of browsers / devices released after the website had been designed, developed and released online.
+Web Theoria cannot accept responsibility for web pages that do not display acceptably on new software / hardware released after the website had been launched.
 As such, Web Theoria reserves the right to quote for any work involved in changing the website design or website code for it to work with updated browser software and / or new devices.

 10. Security & Backups

-Web Theoria does its utmost to ensure that the Client’s website is relatively secure, by keeping backups where applicable and taking updated backups prior to starting any upgrades/updates.
+Web Theoria does its utmost to ensure that the Cleint’s website is as secure as possible, by keeping backups where applicable and taking updated backups prior to starting any upgrades/updates.
 However, Web Theoria is not responsible for any data loss or for the general security and availability of the Clients’ sites.
 Web Theoria will work with the Client and the hosting provider to restore a site if this becomes necessary, with the time consumed towards restoration work chargeable at Web Theoria’s hourly rate.

 Either party may modify or replace these Terms upon providing 90 days’ notice to the other party in writing and the revision will commence once both parties are in agreement regarding the updated terms, conditions and pricing involved.